aprnd/asset-server/README.md

 ![alt text](http://tester.asset-server.com/asset-server-desktop-a.png  "Screenshot")

-## Credits
+## Credits and contributions

+Contributions are welcome!
+Please note that the point is to keep the server lean and light, so besides the features listed above, there should be a very good reason to have the server do something else.

-Juho Hietala
+#### Juho Hietala
 Applied Research & Development

 E-mail: juho.hietala@aprnd.com
 Twitter: http://www.twitter.com/appliedrnd